 - Ensure robust accounting practices for the use of RTLB funds; maintain a seperate bank account for RTLB funding; and keep a separate RTLB asset register.

-- Be assured that there are transparent, needs based processes for allocating RTLB student support funding to cluster schools.
+- Be assured that there are transparent, needs based processes for allocating RTLB learning support funding to cluster schools.